bufemc/a1fbox/README.md

     - Numbers like 00114989998288xx need to parse also?:
         - https://www.wemgehoert.de/nummer/00114989998288xxx
         - https://telefonnummer.net/rufnummer/114989998288xxx
+- CallInfo and CallPrefix can maybe merged into one?
 - Injection of numbers to or instead of call monitor (mockup?) for: whitelist, blacklist, block, pass
 - Check possibility to merge/generalize CallBlockerInfo and CallBlockerLine - e.g. by inheritance classA(classB)
 - Method to retrieve last (400 max?) phone numbers and examine/rate them (BUT, by using a cache!) (except if in pbs?)